Accurate and Efficient Cardiac Digital Twin from surface ECGs: Insights into Identifiability of Ventricular Conduction System: Methods

 \subsection{Implementation aspects}

-Implementation aspects of the optimization algorithm Geodesic-BP have been reported in detail previously~\cite[II-E, Implementation aspects]{grandits_digital_2023}.
-In here, the originally proposed algorithm was accelerated by computationally optimizing the code for solving the local problem~\cite[Algorithm 1]{grandits_digital_2023}, yielding a reduction in runtime of a single iteration from $\approx \SI{16}{\second}$ down to \SI{6}{\second}.
+Implementation aspects of the optimization algorithm Geodesic-BP have been reported in detail previously~\cite[II-E, Implementation aspects]{grandits_digital_2023}. \revaat{In the present work}, the originally proposed algorithm was accelerated by computationally optimizing the code for solving the local problem~\cite[Algorithm 1]{grandits_digital_2023}, yielding a reduction in runtime of a single iteration from $\approx \SI{16}{\second}$ down to \SI{6}{\second}.